soithangsing/soithangsing/README.md

 - 👋 Hi, I’m @soithangsing
 - 👀 I’m interested in front-end web development and UI-UX design.
 - 🌱 I’m currently learning HTML, CSS and JavaScript.
-- 💞️ I’m looking to collaborate on open-source projects!
+- 💞️ I’m making websites!
 - 📫 You can reach out to me on twitter @theofficialsoi

 <!---